lukehsiao/CribSense/docs/setup/hw-setup.md

 ![hw-blocks](../img/hw-blocks.png)

-**Figure 1: Hardware Block Diagram**
+**Figure: Hardware Block Diagram**

 CribSense is relatively easy to construct, and is largely made up of commercially available parts.
-As seen in Figure TODO, there are 5 main hardware components, only 2 of which are custom made.
+As seen in the figure above, there are 5 main hardware components, only 2 of which are custom made.
 This page contains the build instructions for CribSense.

 ## What you'll need